Stochastic Extensible Bin Packing: Stochastic Extensible Bin Packing

 The second ratio ($\PoNS$) is related to the power of preemption, see e.g.~\cite{CI98,CSV12,SS02,SS14}, but should not be mixed up with it, because the class $\mathcal{R}$ allows different parts of a job to be processed simultaneously on several machines for fractional assignment policies.
 However, this quantity has a simple interpretation in the context of surgery scheduling.
 Consider a hospital that assigns patients to a particular day until the total expected duration of the booked surgeries exceeds a certain threshold, but ignores the actual allocation of patients to operating rooms.
 The precise assignment of patients to operating rooms is deferred to a later stage, typically one week to one day before the day of surgery, when the set of all elective patients will be known.
 In fact, this simplification amounts to assuming that jobs of a particular day are placed in a single bin of size $m$ (rather than in $m$ bins of unit size).
 We will see in Proposition~\ref{prop:order} that this can be interpreted as splitting the patient durations arbitrarily, and hence, evaluating the costs within this simplified one-bin model can yield a multiplicative error of up to $\PoNS$.

 \textbf{Organization and Main results.} Our paper is organized as follows.
 Section~\ref{sec:pons} deals with the price of non-splittability.
 We show that the expected cost of an optimal non-anticipatory policy is at most twice the expected cost of an optimal fractional assignment policy.
 Moreover, we present instances that achieve a lower bound arbitrarily close to $2$, showing that $\PoNS = 2$.
 In Section~\ref{sec:1+e-1}, we consider the case of short jobs ($P_j \in [0,1]$ almost surely) and we obtain a performance guarantee of $1+e^{-1}$ for $\LEPTmu$ compared to the stochastic optimum.\footnote{We decided to include this special case as it is not as technical as the general case, it is a common and reasonable assumption on the distribution of the processing times~\cite{DS99,ST99}, and we reuse some results of this part in later sections.} This result is generalized in the next section for long jobs.
 In Section~\ref{sec:pofa} we show that the price of fixed assignments is at most $1+e^{-1}$.
 We also give a family of instances where this bound is attained at the limit, which proves that $\PoFA = 1+e^{-1}$.
 This shows that $\LEPTmu$ is --in a certain sense-- the best possible fixed assignment policy.
 The next section shows that the performance of $\LEPTmu$ can not be better than $\frac{4}{3}$ in the class~$\mathcal{F}$.
-In Section~\ref{sec:stochastic_dominance} we give improved upper bounds when the processing time have a bounded Pietra index, or when they come from a specific family of distributions.
+In Section~\ref{sec:stochastic_dominance} we give improved upper bounds when the processing time come from a specific family of distributions.
+In particular, we prove that the \FLEPT\ policy is $1.2334$-approximative when the processing times are lognormally distributed with a squared coefficient of variation $\Delta\leq\frac{1}{4}$, a reasonable assumption in the context of surgery scheduling~\cite{strum1998surgical,S+18}.
+Other authors suggested to use Gamma or Weibull distributed random variables~\cite{joustra2013can,choi2012analysis}, or $3$-parameters lognormal distribitions~\cite{stepaniak2009modeling} to approximate surgery durations; our approach can also handle these cases, see Table~\ref{tab:approx}.
+Finally, we give a distribution-free bound for instances with a bounded Pietra or Gini index in Theorem~\ref{theo:pietra}.